 It's important to mention, too, that accessibility is an important part of user experience.

-Google is launching a Page Experience update, projected to take place in May of 2021.
-This update involves more emphasis on core web vital metrics in the categories of Loading, Interactivity, and Visual Stability.
+Google launched a Page Experience update in 2021 that took over the internet.
+If you're already keeping an eye on your SEO, you may have noticed sudden, otherwise unexplainable rank changes.
+This update involved more emphasis on core web vital metrics in the categories of Loading, Interactivity, and Visual Stability.
 This means that Google is placing even more ranking factors on user experience elements.

 - The mobile-friendliness of the site